Amanita jacksonii: Similar species

 A. jacksonii looks similar to A. caesarea (Caesar's mushroom), which is found in Europe and North Africa, as well as poisonous species of Amanita.

-Distribution and habitat
+Distribution and ecology

 Its range extends from the Province of Quebec, Canada, to at least the State of Hidalgo, Mexico.
 It has been observed as far south as Cayo District, Belize.

+Adults of the pleasing fungus beetle Tritoma biguttata affinis have been recorded from a supposed A.caesarea; this might be a misidentification of A.jacksonii, and in any case it does not seem to be a regular food source for them.

 Uses

-The mushroom is considered a choice edible, although it can be misidentified with toxic species such as A. muscaria and A. phalloides.
+The mushroom is considered a choice edible, although it can be confused with toxic species such as A. muscaria and A. phalloides.